ryanstull/ScalaNullSafe/README.md

 ```

 You can find the source code for the JMH benchmarks [here](https://github.com/ryanstull/ScalaNullSafe/blob/ebc0ed592fa5997a9c7b868cf8cdcea590e8ae07/benchmarks/src/test/scala/com/ryanstull/nullsafe/Benchmarks.scala#L18).
 If you want to run the benchmarks yourself, just run `sbt bench`, or `sbt quick-bench` for a shorter run.
 These benchmarks
-compare all of the known ways (or at least the ways that I know of) to handle null-safety in scala.
+compare all of the known ways (or at least the ways that I know of) to handle null-safe traversals in scala.

 The reason ScalaNullSafe performs the best is because there are no extraneous method calls, memory allocations, or exception handling, which all of the other solutions use.
 By leveraging the power of macros we are able to produce theoretically-optimal bytecode, whose performance is equivalent to the explicit null safety approach.